 Low-cost air quality sensors with IoT technology are typically not as accurate as reference-grade monitors.
 With strict performance criteria, the latter remains the gold standard for air quality monitoring, providing the most reliable data.
 Although air quality sensor technology and accuracy have improved, they are still not quite on par with traditional reference-grade monitoring systems.

-Collocation is a way to ensure that measurements from low-cost air quality sensors are accurate.
-This image shows Node-S air quality sensors being collocated.
+Collocation testing for IoT air quality sensors is a way to ensure that measurements from low-cost air quality sensors are accurate.
+This image shows Node-S air quality sensors being collocated to validate accuracy against a reference monitor.

 Although IoT-based air quality sensors generally require less maintenance than traditional monitors, they do still require calibration to ensure reliable measurement.
 Calibration involves tuning the air quality sensor’s output to more closely match reference monitor readings.
 Clarity offers remote calibration free of charge as a part of our Sensing-as-a-Service offering.